ken44282/import-user/README.md

 # import-user

-This program reads the CSV file and registers it in the DB.
+This program is a program that reads a CSV file and registers it in the database.

 ## License